homer-yttc/gatsby-baseline/README.md

 - [gatsby-plugin-prefetch-google-fonts](https://github.com/escaladesports/gatsby-plugin-prefetch-google-fonts) for pre-fetching google fonts in builds
 - [gatsby-plugin-nprogress](https://www.gatsbyjs.org/packages/gatsby-plugin-nprogress/) _Gatsby's official_ subtle & sexy page loader, appears only when page loads are longer than 1s
 - [react-intersection-observer](https://github.com/thebuilder/react-intersection-observer) for easy detection of when elements have been scrolled into view
+- [react-hook-form](https://react-hook-form.com/api) a modern take on handling forms with react hooks, coupled with the popular [yup](https://github.com/jquense/yup) schema validation library, for powerful, modular, and extensible form handling across your project

 *Accessibility*
 - [gatsby-plugin-accessibilityjs](https://github.com/alampros/gatsby-plugin-accessibilityjs) provides realtime highlighting of glaring accessibility errors during development.